 Physicians diagnose and treat a range of medical issues.
 In addition to this, a D.O. can also specialize in a holistic approach to patient care and preventive medicine.
 A physician is the one you go to when suffering from cold or coughs.

-They can specialize further in other areas, such as plastic surgery, pediatrics, urology, etc. Median annual salary is $201,840.
+They can specialize further in other areas, such as plastic surgery, pediatrics, urology, etc. The median annual salary is $201,840.

 Psychiatrists deal with the mental health of their patients.
 Their tasks are diagnosis and treatment of complex conditions such as depression, schizophrenia, anxiety, and bipolar disorder.
 In treating these diseases, a psychiatrist can use a combination of methods, which may include writing prescriptions and even hospitalization.